Label Comparison: Current USDA vs. FAT

 FAT

-Identifies welfare certification (A Greener World, GAP, etc.) and audit year for transparency.
+Identifies welfare certification (A Greener World, GAP, Certified Humane, etc.) and audit year for transparency.

 Current